2016 Berlin truck attack: Anis Amri

 Italian police confirmed on 4 January that the gun used in the attack, a .22-caliber Erma Model EP552S pistol (Walther PPK clone), matched the one found on Amri.
 ZDF reported on 6 January that he might have acquired the gun in Switzerland and lived there for a prolonged period of time whose length investigators were trying to determine.
 Swiss prosecutors meanwhile opened a case related to the attack.
 The Office of the Attorney General of Switzerland later confirmed that he had spent some time in the country while the German police were investigating whether the gun was acquired by him there.
-Investigators stated on 18 January that the gun was imported legally into Switzerland in 1990s, but it remained unclear what happened to it afterwards as it didn't appear in the weapons registers of cantons of Switzerland and there was no national weapons register at the time.
+Investigators stated on 18 January that the gun was imported legally into Switzerland in the 1990s, but it remained unclear what happened to it afterwards as it didn't appear in the weapons registers of cantons of Switzerland and there was no national weapons register at the time.

 On 24 December, Tunisian authorities arrested three men suspected of terrorist links including Amri's nephew.
 They stated that Amri had urged his nephew to join ISIL and had sent him money to travel to Europe.
 Tunisian Interior Ministry stated that he had also told him that he was the emir or leader of a German jihadist group called "Abu al-Walaa brigade".
 Another person was announced to have been arrested on 7 January in Tunisia in relation to the case.
 However all four were released on the next day as they weren't found to have links to the attack or any terrorist group.

 Italy's Interior Ministry announced on 12 March that it had deported a 37-year-old Tunisian man whose telephone number was in Amri's contact list.
 The ministry stated that he had been in contact with the attacker and his number was also linked to a Facebook profile supporting jihadist ideology where he connected with supporters of ISIL.
 It added that he was living in Latina where he associated with fellow extremists who opposed a moderate imam at a local mosque.
 In late-March, Turkey arrested more than six men allegedly linked to Amri.